UWSEDS-aut17/groupby/docs/specs.md

 ## User profile

+### Domain knowledge

-- **Domain knowledge:** Our user is someone who uses social media and is therefore familiar with terms that are specific to each platform ("Likes", "Retweets", etc.).
+Our user is someone who uses social media and is therefore familiar with terms that are specific to each platform ("Likes", "Retweets", etc.).

+### Tool access & knowledge

-- **Tool access & knowledge:** Our user ...
+Our user ...

 - ... uses a digital calendar that can export ICS files
 - ... is comfortable navigating the interfaces of their Twitter, Facebook, LinkedIn, and calendar to export personal data
 - ... is comfortable downloading a script from GitHub to their own computer
 - ... is comfortable opening a shell and typing a few commands

 ## Elements of the problem statement